Meet CybrIQ at InfoComm 2026 · Booth C5052 · June 16–19 · Las Vegas · opens in · Pre-book a working session →

 Device DNA™

-CybrIQ's patented signature for each connected device, derived from observable Layer 1 behavior: link negotiation pattern, MAC OUI, packet cadence, response shape, and timing characteristics.
+CybrIQ's patented signature for each connected device, derived from switch-side signals pulled with read-only switch access: link negotiation pattern, MAC OUI, LLDP/CDP announcements, port-stats footprint, and VLAN/topology context as the switch records them.
 The signature does not depend on what the device says about itself, which is why it catches devices whose self-reported descriptors are wrong, spoofed, or modified upstream.

 Drift